olcf/NewUserQuickStart/Frontier/README.md

 #     $ conda deactivate
 ```

-Avoid using "conda activate" and "conda deactivate" as they can add code blocks to your .bashrc file, causing compatibility when moving between different machines within OLCF with different versions of python.
+Avoid using "conda activate" and "conda deactivate" as they add code blocks to your .bashrc file, causing compatibility issues when moving between different machines within OLCF with different versions of python.

 Use `source active` to activate your custom environments and `source deactivate` to deactivate them when you are done using them.

-You must put in a path to the customer env. to activate it.
-So in this example:
+You must use the path to the custom environment to activate it.
+For example:

 ```
 $ source activate /ccs/proj/<your_proeject_ID>/globus_env
 ```

-We will do something with this environment in the next hands-on, but let's close it out cleanly to form good habits.
+We will use this environment in the next hands-on, but let's close it out cleanly to form good habits.

 ```
 $ source deactivate